keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 categories: [analysis]
 permalink: /archivers/powerspectrumfits
 ---
-I have come to confess my sin.
-I have used
-[least squares](https://en.wikipedia.org/wiki/Least_squares)
-to fit features in the power spectra of variable stars.
+I have come to confess my statistical sin.
+I have used [least squares](https://en.wikipedia.org/wiki/Least_squares) to fit features in the power spectra of variable stars.
 In particular, I believe I was the first to use least squares to fit